thlorenz/dox/admin/linux.md

 - [Different ways of showing Unix processes](http://www.cyberciti.biz/faq/show-all-running-processes-in-linux/)
 - [htop examples](http://www.thegeekstuff.com/2011/09/linux-htop-examples/)
 - [Linux System Monitoring Tools](http://www.cyberciti.biz/tips/top-linux-monitoring-tools.html)

+## Memory Management

+### System Memory Usage

+    free

+Reports used memory and swap space.

+## Managing System Logs

+Daemon `syslogd` logs various kinds of system activity to locations controlled by `/etc/syslog.conf`.

+On some distros like arch linux this was replaced by [Journal](https://wiki.archlinux.org/index.php/systemd#Journal) which is configured via `/etc/systemd/journald.conf`.

 # Linux File System

+## Partitions

+First sector of disk is master boot record with a partition table (info about locations/sizes of partitions).

+### Partition Types

+- primary, used most often, but partion table size is limited -> only 4 partitions supported
+- extended, holds no data, but acts as container for **logical** partitions

+### Swap Partition

+Needed to support Memory swapping and hybernation.

+Create and turn on via (`-c` says swap for bad blocks)

+    mkswap -c /dev/hda3
+    swapon /dev/hda3

+Linux also supports swap files (usually not as performant).

+    dd if=/dev/zero of=/swap bs=1024 count=32768

+## Filesystems

+Detect what file systems a kernel supports:

+    cat /proc/filesystems

+### Creating Filesystems

+To support different file systems specify this when building kernel.

+    mkfs -t type device
+    mkfs -t ext2 /dev/fd0

+Or create via one of the `mk*` commands, so to create an `ext3fs` filesystem do

+    mke2fs -j -c /dev/hda2

+- `-j` stands for journaled (keeps track of changes made to file system to make it easier/faster to restore corrupted filesystem)

+### Checking Filesystems

+    fsck -t type device
+    fsck -t ext3 /dev/hda2

+### Mounting Filesystems

+    mount -t type device    mount-point
+    mount -t ext3 /dev/hda2 /mnt

+Non sudo users can only mount devices listed in `/etc/fstab` with user option.
+In that case only device **or** mountpoint needs to be given, i.e.:

+    mount /cdrom

+Mount all devices listed in `/etc/fstab` that have `noauto` option

+    mount -a

+Kernel mounts filesystem directly at boot time, therefore the device containing the root filesystem is coded into the kernel image which can be altered via `rdev`.

+#### `mount` options

+`mount` has many more options turned on via `-o`

+Auto convert text files from MSDOS `cr-lf` to UNIX `\n`:

+    mount -o conv=auto -t msdos /dev/fd0 /mnt

+Mount a device as readonly (CD-ROM):

+    mount -o ro -t iso9660 /dev/cdrom /mnt

+### What devices are mounted?

+    mount

+### Unmounting Filesystems

+Specific device:

+    umount /dev/fd0

+All devices mounted on a particular directory:

+    umount /mnt

+### Remounting Filesystems

+Remount a filesystem previously mounted as readonly as read/write:

+      mount -o remount rw /mnt

+## `/etc/fstab`

+Contains entry for each filesystem that is to be mounted at boot time:

+    # device     mount-point    type    options
+    /dev/hda2     /             ext3    defaults

+Options are comma-separated list to use with `mount -o`, including `defaults` is recommended

 ## Directory structure